XavaDigital/ServerlessSaas/README.md

 - `sendTeamInviteEmail` - This is a callable function and will be called from the `invite/index.ts` page.
 - `onTeamMemberCreate` - This function is automatically called whenever a new user signs up and gets added to a team.
 It sends out an email to the owner of the team to inform.
 (TODO)

+Note: Make sure you replace `http://localhost:3000` with your own domain inside the `sendWelcomeEmail` function before you deploy to production.

 #### Get started

 To get started you need to do the following: